elisa-v/motor_imagery_EEG/README.md

 ## 🎯 Project Goal

-The goal of this project is to **classify EEG signals recorded during motor imagery tasks**—that is, when a subject imagines moving a limb (e.g., left or right hand).
+The goal of this project is to **classify EEG signals recorded during motor imagery tasks** -that is, when a subject imagines moving a limb (e.g., left or right hand).
-By decoding these imagined movements from brain activity, we aim to support the development of **brain–computer interfaces (BCIs)** for motor rehabilitation, prosthetic control, and neurofeedback systems.
+By decoding these imagined movements from brain activity, we aim to support the development of **brain-computer interfaces (BCIs)** for motor rehabilitation, prosthetic control, and neurofeedback systems.

 Specifically, this project:
 - Uses **EEG recordings** from a motor imagery experiment inspired by